KyleKing/calcipy/TAG_SUMMARY.md

 calcipy/doit_tasks/doc.py
-    line  20   FIXME: May be replaced with cl_bump for creating tags, but 0.1.0 tag does not appear to be pushed to origin?
+    line  20   FIXME: May be replaced with cl_bump for creating tags, but 0.1.0 tag does not appear to be pushed to origin? line 176   FIXME: This was for a very specific implementation.
+See #36 for variable defintion

 calcipy/doit_tasks/doit_globals.py
     line 222 PLANNED: Check if Optional[PackageMeta] is necessary